rajnishbahukhandi/NEBMedicalServices/README.md

 TestCases - It having the unittest.TestCase class for run the test cases.

-User Controls :-
+User Controls :- UserInputs.py

-UserInputs - User need to edit the values of UserInputs.py (CredentialsFile).
+  - User need to edit the values of UserInputs.py (CredentialsFile).

   - User enter the row number of the .csv file for taking data. (example:- csvrowvalue = 5)

   - User enter the email id for NEB Medical.
 And enter the valid credentials of email id and password of Gmail account.

-CSVFileData - User can provide the local path of .csv file into CSVFileData.py (CredentialsFile).
+CSVFileData.py - User can provide the local path of .csv file into CSVFileData.py (CredentialsFile).
 User need to convert excel sheet into the . csv file.
 The indexing start from the 0.